arockiyastephenl/Care-commerce-docs/docs/ONDCAPI/SearchAPI.md

 sidebar_label: "Search API"
 sidebar_position: 1
 ---
+## About the API

+- In the scenario below, Ramesh wants to buy 100ml of Milk using the  Buyer App, He searches the product using the product name, Using Search API to discover the product based on Ramesh's specific location from the large network of seller available in the ONDC

+- In Simple words, Search API is used to Discover the product for the Buyer from theONDC

 - The Search API allows user to search the full list of products based on the search query available in the Care Commerce.